 Governors work on a voluntary basis.
 There are six formal meetings of the Local Governing Body at Lawn Manor each year.
 These are one per school term, held in the evenings.
 Typically, we commit to giving 20 hours a year (there are always opportunities to give more time) to the role and to being able to attend meetings in the evening.

 We would love to hear from you if you think you might be interested in finding out more about the role of a governor.
-For more information about the role of a school governor at Lawn Manor, please contact the Clerk on email@example.com.
+For more information about the role of a school governor at Lawn Manor Academy, please contact the Clerk on firstname.lastname@example.org.

 Chair of the Local Governing Body